Y Combinator instructions FOR ROUND 2

 -

-Template-based or drag-and-drop builders are not allowed for both software or hardware-based projects and all products must be code-based.
-External libraries are allowed.
+Template-based (especially payed ones like Bootstrap) or drag-and-drop builders are not allowed for both software or hardware-based projects and all products must be code-based.
 Site builders like Webflow and Wix are not allowed.

 -